zichongkao/selectstarsql/hiatuses.md

 ## Dates
 Let's take a break from joins for a bit and look at this line in our template query:

-      ex_date - last_ex_date AS day_delta
+      ex_date - last_ex_date AS day_difference

 We've made a big assumption that we can subtract dates from one another.
 But imagine you're the computer receiving a line like this.
-Do return the number of days between the dates?
+Do you return the number of days between the dates?
 Why not hours or seconds?
 To make things worse, SQLite doesn't actually have date or time types (unlike most other SQL dialects) so the `ex_date` and `last_ex_date` columns look like ordinary strings to you.
 You're effectively being asked to do `'hello' - 'world'`.
 What does that even mean?

 Fortunately, SQLite contains a bunch of functions to tell the computer: "Hey, these strings that I'm passing you actually contain dates or times.
 Act on them as you would a date."

 <sql-exercise
- data-question='Look up <a href="https://www.sqlite.org/lang_datefunc.html">the documentation</a> to fix the query so that it returns the number of days between the dates.' data-default-text="SELECT '1993-08-10' - '1989-07-07' AS day_delta"
+ data-question='Look up <a href="https://www.sqlite.org/lang_datefunc.html">the documentation</a> to fix the query so that it returns the number of days between the dates.' data-default-text="SELECT '1993-08-10' - '1989-07-07' AS day_difference"
  data-solution="
-SELECT JULIANDAY('1993-08-10') - JULIANDAY('1989-07-07') AS day_delta"
+SELECT JULIANDAY('1993-08-10') - JULIANDAY('1989-07-07') AS day_difference"
 ></sql-exercise>

 <br>